 An introduction to the study of the novel, through the exploration of a variety of critical terms (point of view, narrative structure, tone, realism, irony, genre fiction) and methodologies (feminist, Marxist, post-colonial).
 We will draw on a selection of novels in English for illustration and discussion; possible authors include Jane Austen, Mary Shelley, Wilkie Collins, Henry James, Kazuo Ishiguro, John Edgar Wideman, Thomas Pynchon, Emma Donoghue, David Foster Wallace.
 A question to which we will continually return: with what kinds of expectations for immersion and identification do we approach the novel–which, unlike poetry, we often consider a relatively easy and transparent form–and what kinds of pleasures might be gained when novels baffle or frustrate those expectations through their difficulty or sheer strangeness?

 Preference given to sophomores.
 Limited to 35 students.
 Spring semester.
-Professor Frank.2015-16: Offered in Spring 2016
+Professor Frank.2016-17: Not offered

 This course is concerned with the problem of honesty in subjective expression.
 We will study both fictional and non-fictional first person narratives.
 Some narrators deliberately deceive, and some deceive without intending to.
 How does an elusive understanding of the self make even an “honest” narrator’s project of telling harder, if not impossible?
 Readings will include works by Kazuo Ishiguro, Vladimir Nabokov, Joseph Mitchell, Janet Malcolm, Lauren Slater, and Geoff Dyer.
 Students will be required to produce both critical and creative writing.
 Creative writing experience preferred.
 Writing attentive.

 Limited to 15 students.
 Admission will be determined via writing sample submitted at first class.
 Spring semester.
-Visiting Writer Gaige.2015-16: Not offered
+Visiting Writer Gaige.2016-17: Not offered

 (Offered as ENGL 280 and FAMS 210.)
 An introduction to cinema studies through consideration of a few critical and descriptive terms, together with a selection of various films (classic and contemporary, foreign and American) for illustration and discussion.
 The terms for discussion will include, among others: the cinematic image, mise en scène, montage and editing, narration in cinema, genre, authorship.
 Frequent critical writing required.